Our Handpans For Sale

 Happy, Neutral, or Exotic?

 There are countless sound models in the handpan world today.
-Whether you’re buying your first handpan or your tenth, choosing a sound model is perhaps the most difficult task when purchasing a handpan.
+Whether you’re buying your first handpan or your tenth, choosing a sound model is perhaps the most difficult task when browsing handpans for sale.

-While there are so many sound models in existance, we have found that they can generally be broken down into 3 categories; Happy, Neutral, and Exotic.
+While there are many sound models in existence, we have found that they can generally be broken down into 3 categories; Happy, Neutral, and Exotic.

 That said, a neutral sound model is generally recommended if you feel completely unable to decide.
-A Celtic 8 is usually a go-to sound model for most beginning handpan enthusiasts.
+A Celtic 8 (also sometimes known as a Pygmy) is usually a go-to sound model for most beginning handpan enthusiasts.
 D Minor is also extremely popular, more so than a Celtic 8, but it will come at a slightly higher price tag.

 Matte or Polished?

 The Iskra handpan is offered in two finishes for our Flagship series.
-The Motif Series, on the other hand, is currently only offered as a matte finish unless otherwise specified on the product page.
+The Motif Series, on the other hand, is currently only offered as a matte finish by default.
+A polished finish can be added on the Motif series for an additional fee.

 A matte finish has an earthy, raw look too it.
 There may be fingerprints, color variations, and/or spots.
 These are all visual, and make each one appear very unique.
 The matte surface itself has a similar feel to something ceramic, like a smooth clay pot.
 This is the same finish as the Hang that was offered from PANArt.